Welcome to the home page of Neil V. Hawes

 Between 2007 and 2013, I sometimes sang with the University of London Church Choir and sang with them in Southwark Cathedral a number of times, at Lambeth Palace three times for the Archbishop's award ceremony, and at St. Alban's Cathedral.

-During the late 1970s and early 1980, I conducted a very small madrigal choir which met in the front room of a house, and I have recently joined a house-based madrigal group.
-I also sing with Kingston upon Thames Madrigal Society, and conducted half of a rehearsal for them at short notice in December 2015 and was quest conductor for meetings in December 2019 and December 2021.
+During the late 1970s and early 1980s, I conducted a very small madrigal choir that met in the front room of a house.
+Since 2019 I have been singing with, and often leading, a small madrigal group that started as a house group, but now meets in Garrick's Temple in Hampton.
+I also sing with Kingston upon Thames Madrigal Society, and conducted half of a rehearsal for them at short notice in December 2015 and was guest conductor for December meetings in 2019, 2021, 2022 and 2024.

 Once a year, from 2000 to 2004, I conducted an ad-hoc choir of 50-70 singers in St. Paul's Cathedral for the Mothers' Union London Diocese.
 In June 2015, I was asked to conduct the same service again, at quite short notice, and I also did it in 2016 and 2017.
 In 2004, I conducted a Hounslow Deanery combined choir for a service in Bath Abbey.
 In December 2006, I was asked to write a piece of music for a Hounslow Symphony Orchestra concert to celebrate the 150th anniversary of the church - I called it Sesquicentennial Fantasia.